gaddscientist/spotify-playlist-generator/README.md

-    -User can sort by Hot, Top, New, or Rising posts -User can choose which time period to grab Top posts from(Day, Week, Month, Year, All Time) -User can optionally include album or playlists posted to Reddit
+    -User can sort by Hot, Top, New, or Rising posts -User can choose which time period to grab Top posts from(Day, Week, Month, Year, All Time) -User can optionally include album or playlists posted to Reddit -User can export playlist to their own Spotify account -User can edit playlist in browser before exporting(removing unwanted songs)

     -Uses both Spotify and Reddit's public API's

 ## *Coming Soon*
     -Deploying to public URL
-    -Allowing user to export playlist to their own Spotify account -Allowing user to edit playlist in browser before exporting(removing songs, reordering, etc) -Node.js back-end to support simple API
+    -Node.js back-end to support simple API
     -Authentication to allow user to login and save created playlists -Other websites to grab songs from besides Reddit